urbit/urbit/pkg/hs/urbit-uruk/skew.md

 during the transition from Nock 5K to Nock 4K and is an optimization which makes efficient modifications to a Nock data structure.
-Most of these should have been implemented as jets and their inclusion is certainly not "tiny and diamond perfect".
+Most of these should have been implemented as jets and their inclusion is certainly not "tiny and diamond-perfect".
 But why then are they here?
 Why aren't Nock opcodes 6 through 10 jets in the first place?

-Nock opcode 9 and 10 are used in the calling convention, if they were jets that you had to nominally call, how would you call them without them?
+Nock opcode 9 and 10 are used in the calling convention; if they were jets that you had to nominally call, how would you call them without them?
 But for the rest, if they were jetted functions, you couldn't rely on them to exist in the subject anyway.